tweag/lagoon/docker/README.md

 ### Building Images

 Docker image derivations are defined in [docker.nix](./docker.nix) and should be accessed via the default.nix in the repository root directory.
-To build the datalake server image tarball and load into docker, run:
+To build the lagoon server image tarball and load into docker, run:

-    docker load < $(nix-build ../default.nix -A datalakeDocker.datalake-server)
+    docker load < $(nix-build ../default.nix -A lagoonDocker.lagoon-server)